|

 Solar Energy

 Sault Ste.
-Marie is home to Starwood Energy Group, which has established a 20 megawatt solar farm and is now working on an additional 30 megawatts.
-When complete, the farms will generate enough electricity to power about 21,000 homes.
-The city is also home to Heliene Canada, which recently established a photovoltaic solar panel manufacturing facility.
+Marie is home to Starwood Energy Group, which has established a 60-megawatt solar farms project.
+The sites generate enough electricity to power about 21,000 homes.
+The city is also home to Heliene Canada, which established a photovoltaic solar panel manufacturing facility.

 Reverse Polymerization

-Using “Reverse Polymerization” technology, Ellsin Environmental is working on a pilot tire recycling plant that breaks down old tires into their original parts: steel, oil and carbon black.
+Using “Reverse Polymerization” technology, Ellsin Environmental is operating a pilot tire recycling plant that breaks down old tires into their original parts: steel, oil and carbon black.
 Separated, each is valuable and can be reused for a variety of purposes, including power generation.

 Natural Gas